richox/libzling/README.md

 Usage
 =====

-Zling provides simple and lightweight interface. here is a simple program showing how to work with libzling.
+Zling provides simple and lightweight interface. here is a simple program showing the base usage of libzling.

 ```C++
 #include "libzling.h"